-Start by downloading the free printable template here.
+Start by downloading below.
 You will get 2 hearts out of each sheet of cardstock.
 Print the template on the cardstock (don’t worry, the printed lines will be on the inside of the heart).

 Cut out the hearts along all the solid lines.

 Score along all the dotted lines.
 Scoring the fold lines first will give you clean crisp folds.
 You can score the lines with a paper cutter fitted with a scoring blade, or even just use a ruler and a hard thin object like a nail file.